Many or all companies we feature compensate us. Compensation and editorial

 Personal Finance Tax Relief

-Tax debt is the remaining balance of what you owe the IRS if you don’t pay in full when you file your return.
-The IRS and state government expect you to make a plan to pay tax debt promptly.
+Tax debt is what you owe the IRS if you don’t pay in full when you file your return.
+The IRS and state government both expect you to make a plan to pay your debt promptly.
 If you don’t pay, the balance will continue to grow due to interest and penalties.
 You can also face wage garnishment and liens.

 The exact amount of forgiveness depends on the program and your circumstances.
-Some of the most popular options include offers in compromise, currently not collectible status, and innocent spouse relief.
+Some of the most popular options include Offers in Compromise, Currently Not Collectible status, and innocent spouse relief.
+We’ll cover the main four forgiveness options available to taxpayers in 2025 here.

 Taxpayers can attempt to make an Offer in Compromise when they can’t afford to pay their entire tax bill.
 Instead, they work with the IRS to make an offer—a fraction of what they owe—and if the IRS accepts, the tax debt is considered settled.

 Don’t get too excited about paying pennies on the dollar with the IRS.
-Statistically speaking, less than half of applications for an Offer in Compromise get accepted.
+Statistically speaking, fewer than half of applications for an Offer in Compromise get accepted.

 How to apply